 3. Whiten Teeth

 This may sound counter-intuitive, but yes, black activated charcoal will make your teeth whiter!
 Making teeth-whitening paste is as easy as mixing the powder with some water and dabbing it onto your teeth.
-It works by changing the pH of the mouth and it should be used 2-3 times a week for best results.
+It works by changing the mouth’s pH, and it should be used 2–3 times a week for the best results.

 4. Exfoliate Skin

-Gently exfoliate your face once or twice a week with this activated charcoal scrub from Live Simply.
-It will leave your skin feeling clean and refreshed, like you just walked out of a spa.
+Gently exfoliate your face once or twice a week with this activated charcoal scrub.
+It will leave your skin feeling clean and refreshed like you just walked out of a spa.

 5. Relieve Insect Bites & Stings

-While activated charcoal can pull out the dirt in your skin, it can also pull out the itch-causing toxins from mosquito and bee bites.
-Try this black salve recipe and cover with a bandage, because it can be a little messy.
-You can also make a calamine lotion with similar effects–essential oils make it smell lovely!
+While activated charcoal can pull out the dirt from your skin, it can also draw out the itch-causing toxins from mosquito bites and bee stings.
+Try this black salve recipe and cover with a bandage because it can be a little messy.
+You can also make a calamine lotion with similar effects—essential oils make it smell lovely!

 6. Clear Acne

-Acne-prone skin will love this homemade activated charcoal face mask from the Free People blog.
-It can be used topically or on the entire face, sucking the toxins out of the skin and helping to get it clearer faster.
+Acne-prone skin will love these homemade activated charcoal face masks.
+They can be used topically or on the entire face, sucking the toxins out of the skin and helping to get it clearer faster.